-However, unlike most other living organisms, bird species richness (different types of species) and abundance can be observed and measured by most people with some small degree of skill.
+However, unlike most other living organisms, the richness (that is, different types of species) and abundance of bird species can be observed and measured by most people with some small degree of skill.
 Different birds occupy different habitats in different seasons and different times of the diurnal cycle.
 Birds are typically easy to observe with a pair of binoculars and a field guide to the local bird species.
-Birdwatchers with a high degree of skill or “Twitchers” are often able to identify and count birds by their calls.
+Birdwatchers with a high degree of skill or “twitchers” are often able to identify and count birds by their calls.

 Biodiversity plays a vital role in helping decision-makers to understand the ecological function, structure, and composition of ecosystems of land use types, including regenerative agriculture.
 Regenerative land managers often use birds as an indicator of ecosystem condition to assess the effects of land management practices on agricultural landscapes.
 Being able to observe changes in biodiversity, before and after adopting regenerative land management practices, can provide land managers with support and validation of whether what they are doing is working.

 The Marsh family are leading figures in Australian regenerative agriculture.
 Since 2000 the family has supported ongoing bird surveys on their property near Boorowa NSW.
 Researchers from Greening Australia conducted the studies.
 Richard Thackway compiled and analysed the data.
-In 1980 3% (20.6 ha) of the Marsh’s property was covered by native vegetation trees and shrubs.
+In 1980, 3% (20.6 ha) of the Marsh’s property was covered by native vegetation trees and shrubs.
 In 2012 that coverage had increased to 20% (82.4 ha) of the property.
 The progressive increases in the extent of trees and shrubs occurred because of the Marsh’s investment in revegetation on the property.

 The increase in bird species observed on the Marsh’s property coincided with the expansion and development of the revegetated areas.
-As the revegetation aged, these areas provided resources for different bird species, including; shelter, habitat, nest sites, and food.
+As the revegetation aged, these areas provided resources for different bird species, including; shelter, habitat, nest sites and food.
 If these resources are not present in the landscape, selected species will not occur in an area, for example, the Superb Fairy Wren (Malurus cyaneus) requires a habitat of dense cover and low shrubs.

-Bryan Ward is a Soils for Life case-study land manager.
+Bryan Ward is a Soils For Life case-study land manager.
 Bryan utilises birds as an indicator of biodiversity and landscape health.
 Investing in direct-drill seeding of native plant trees and shrubs species across much of his property resulted in improved habitat and resources for birds on his farm near Albury, NSW.
 Local ecologist Ian Davidson conducted a survey of birds in 2018.
 Ian found that the number of bird species on Illawong greatly exceeded the numbers found on nearby properties.
 Neighbouring farms had not invested in revegetation activities.

+Both the Marsh family and Bryan Ward manage their rural properties primarily for beef cattle production.
 The improvements in biodiversity observed on the Marsh and Ward properties are the results of their regenerative landscape management activities in an agricultural setting.
 By improving the extent and condition of native vegetation, both land managers improved the health of their landscapes.